Before you quit, learn to Job Craft

 Job crafting is the process of figuring out what you do best, what you enjoy, where you want to go, and how to bring these together to be a better employee or to find a new job.

-As a career and life coach, I named my business “Life Work Purpose” because our Work generally defines our Life.
-We tend to be happier when we connect both our life and our Work to something outside of us.
-This might be a calling, your Purpose, or merely the impact you want to make.
+As a career and life crafting coach, my business name is “Life Work Purpose.”
+Why?
+Because our Work generally defines our Life, and we tend to be happier when we orient our life and our Work in a particular direction.
+This direction might be considered a long-term goal, a calling, your Purpose, or merely the impact you want to make on a community.

-If you were to compile the advice and lessons of the books like “What Color is Your Parachute” or “7 Habits of Highly Effective People,” you will find at the core a hand full of core concepts.
-Many career coaches, like me, leverage these same themes in our work.
-More and more, many of these concepts are backed up by evidence — evidence in particular obtained by those who study job crafting and organizations, such the US Bureau of Labor and LinkedIn, who both invest in the study employee satisfaction and employee loyalty.
+More and more, many of these concepts are backed up by evidence — evidence in particular obtained by those who study job crafting and organizations, such the US Bureau of Labor, the University of Michigan, the Erasmus University (Netherlands), the University of Melbourne and LinkedIn, who both invest in the study employee satisfaction and employee loyalty.
+Employers that understand each employee is an investment also leverage these tools and practices, because a well-cared-for and engaged employee is valuable.

-I call it orienting your career compass.
-When done in tandem with job crafting, it can be a powerful process.
+A simple way to see this process is the act of orienting your “career compass.”
+When done in tandem with a coach or another impartial peer, it can be a powerful process.

-If you are unhappy in your work or your relationships or simply in your everyday life, read this article, do the exercises, and see what you uncover.
+If you feel stuck, frustrated, unfilled or even point-blank unhappy in your work or simply in your everyday life, read this article, do the exercises, and see what you uncover.